 At the beginning of the year, Tom Kerridge was working on a four-part documentary for BBC2 that reflected on the mounting pressures felt by pubs across the country.
 Saving Britain’s Pubs was to be a Mary Portas-style series with the Michelin-starred chef offering his expertise to four boozers struggling to keep their heads above water.
-Then, the country went into lockdown and suddenly it became as much about saving Britain’s pubs as it did about saving his own.
+Then, the country went into lockdown and suddenly it became as much about saving his own pubs as it did about saving Britain’s.

 He can laugh now; when we speak, it’s the beginning of October, a few weeks ahead of the government announcing the second lockdown and, along with many other restaurants across the UK, all five of his in London, Manchester and Marlow are back up and running.
 But it has been a testing year for the hospitality industry and not even the most prestigious of restaurants have been spared the hardship.